Homemade Fudge Brownies

 VANILLA EXTRACT— it goes without saying that we need some vanilla to round out the overall flavor of the pan of brownies.
 Don’t leave it out, ever!

 ALL-PURPOSE FLOUR— we’re adding just a touch of flour here.
 It’s crucial to be sure you’re only adding ¾ cup of flour (90g) in order to keep the brownies dense and fudgy.
 If you add too much flour, you risk winding up with a cake-like brownie without the crinkly top.
-Since we’re using the perfect amount of flour in these perfect brownies, we don’t need any unsweetened cocoa powder.
+Since we’re using the perfect amount of flour, we don’t need any unsweetened cocoa powder.
 So leave it in the pantry and don’t even look at it!

 SALT— last but not least, a little salt does wonders for balancing the sweetness of the chocolate.

-But by not allowing it to cool completely, we can use the retained heat to help dissolve the brown and granulated sugars that will combine with the egg whites to make that meringue we talked about to achieve the crinkly tops.
+But by not allowing this mixture to cool completely, we can use the retained heat to help dissolve the brown and granulated sugars that will combine with the egg whites to make that meringue we talked about to achieve the crinkly tops.

 whisking sugar into brownie batter in a saucepan